learn-co-students/london-ds-021720/blogs/blog_checklist.md

 Please mark them in your diaries now even though they are not in your course calendar yet.

 Your first blog topic will be a post about yourself and why you got into data science.
-Your later posts will focus on some sort of techncial topics.
+Your later posts will focus on some sort of technical topics.

-Here are some examples of sucessful introduction and technical posts we have seen in the past:
+Here are some examples of successful introduction and technical posts we have seen in the past:

 ### Introduction Posts